MIT-SPARK/Kimera-VIO/README.md

 Add `%YAML:1.0` at the top of each `.yaml` file inside Euroc.
 You can do this manually or run the `yamelize.bash` script by indicating where the dataset is (it is assumed below to be in `~/path/to/euroc`):
+> You don't need to yamelize the dataset if you download our version [here](https://drive.google.com/open?id=1_kwqHojvBusHxilcclqXh6haxelhJW0O)
 ```bash
 cd Kimera-VIO
 bash ./scripts/euroc/yamelize.bash -p ~/path/to/euroc